Attitude: the difference between an ordeal and an adventure!

 Passion trumps Fears

-- turn left to Nova Scotia and wait till 2014 for Newfoundland, Labrador, Greenland, Iceland, The Faroes, The Shetlands, The Orkneys, Scotland, England, and the canals of Europe.
+My new-to-me sailboat is in Florida.
+I plan to sail from Indiantown, Florida out to the Intercoastal Waterway (ICW) and turn left up the ICW to Nova Scotia and then on to Newfoundland, Labrador, Greenland, Iceland, The Faroes, The Shetlands, The Orkneys, Scotland, England, and the canals of Europe.

 The boat is new to me an I’d like to be out of the boat yard by early June.
 I bough a used engine sight-unseen, so not sure how that will go.
 Except for cruising in the canals of Europe, I’d go with no motor or an outboard.